-SOURCE: VRS investment department data, 2021.
+SOURCE: VRS investment department data, 2022.

 NOTE: Other includes cash exposures and real assets.
 Percentages may not equal 100 because of rounding.

-Board approved \$9.1 million in incentive awards and bonuses
+Board approved \$7.9 million in incentive awards and bonuses

-Consistent with VRS's employee pay plans, in September 2021 the VRS board approved FY21 incentive awards and bonuses for eligible investment and administrative staff totaling \$9.1 million.
-Nearly 90 percent of the overall amount (\$7.9 million) was incentive awards for investment staff, which are mostly based on investment performance of the total fund and asset classes over the three- and five-year periods.
-Total incentive awards approved for FY21 were more than double the incentive awards approved for FY20, largely reflecting the significant increase in the total fund's investment returns.
-Bonuses for administrative employees and investment department operations and administrative staff, are based on annual agency performance outcomes and individual performance evaluations.
+Consistent with VRS's employee pay plans, in September 2022 the VRS board approved FY22 incentive awards and bonuses for eligible investment and administrative staff totaling \$7.9 million.
+More than 90 percent of the overall amount (\$7.3 million) was incentive awards for investment staff, which are mostly based on investment performance of the total fund and asset classes over the three- and five-year periods.
+Total incentive awards approved for FY22 were less than the incentive awards approved for FY21, largely reflecting the significant decrease in the total fund's investment returns for FY22.
+Bonuses for administrative employees and investment department operations and administrative staff are based on annual agency performance outcomes and individual performance evaluations.